Janamou/android-testing-codelab/01-uiautomator/README.md

 The process for the Browser App test looks like this:

 1. Open the apps screen
-2. Retrieve scrollable view with apps
+2. Retrieve the scrollable view with apps
 3. Search for the app in the scrollable view and then open it
-4. Type an url into browser and wait to load
+4. Type the url into the browser and wait to load
-5. Open menu and find on page
+5. Open the menu and find on page
 6. Search for the keyword
 7. Dismiss the search